vPeteWalker/leap_addon_bootcamp/onpremleap2_UPFO/onpremleap2_UPFO.rst

 Performing An Unplanned Failover
 ++++++++++++++++++++++++++++++++

-**In this exercise, you will perform an Unplanned Failover (UPFO).**

-Failovers are initiated from the remote site, which can either be another on-prem Prism Central located at your DR site, or Xi Cloud Servies.
+Failovers are initiated from the remote site, which can either be another on-premises Prism Central located at your DR site, or Xi Cloud Servies.

-In this exercise, we will be connecting to an on-prem Prism Central at the *RecoverySite*, which we've already paired with the *PrimarySite* on-prem cluster.
+In this exercise, we will be connecting to an on-premises Prism Central at the *RecoverySite*, which we've already paired with the *PrimarySite* on-prem cluster.

 Before performing our failover, let's make a quick update to our application.